 During anesthesia, pets are attended by both a veterinarian and a registered veterinary technician.
 Vital signs are monitored closely throughout the procedure.
-The technician will stay with your pet during the recovery to help your pet wake up as smoothly and comfortably as possible.
+Technicians stay with your pet during the recovery after surgery, assuring a smooth and comfortable recovery.

-Each anesthesia patient is discharged by either their veterinarian or registered veterinary technician.
-Discharge includes reviewing any medications the pet will need to be given at home, activity restrictions, feeding restrictions and post-anesthesia care.
-Written instructions are also provided for owners to refer to at home.
-We encourage pet owners to call with any questions during their pet's recovery.
+Each patient is discharged by either their veterinarian or registered veterinary technician.
+Verbal and written discharge instructions include reviewing any medications the pet will need to be given at home, activity restrictions, feeding restrictions and post-anesthesia care.
+We encourage pet owners to call with any questions during their pet’s recovery.

 Soft Tissue Surgery

-The modern surgical suites at Falconbridge Animal Hospital and Village Veterinary Hospital allow our veterinarians to perform routine surgeries including spays and neuters, as well as more complicated surgical procedures such as foreign body obstruction removal, bladder stone removal, and mass removal.
+The modern surgical suites at Falconbridge Animal Hospital and Village Veterinary Hospital allow our veterinarians to perform routine surgeries including spays, neuters, mass removals and biopsies, as well as more complicated surgical procedures such as foreign body obstruction removal, bladder stone removal, wound repair, and oral surgery.

-We closely monitor pets during their hospital stay.
-Many pets receive IV fluids to prevent dehydration during recovery.
+All pets are monitored closely throughout their hospital stay.
+Most patients receive IV fluids to prevent dehydration during and after procedures.
 Pain levels are monitored and medications given as needed to keep pets comfortable.
-In cases of mass removal or bladder stones, our doctors frequently recommend sending samples to the lab for analysis to determine what follow-up care might be needed.

-Our veterinarians are experienced at performing many types of surgeries of the eyes, with cherry eye surgery being one of the more common ophthalmic surgeries.
-They follow the same strict standards for eye surgery as with soft tissue surgeries, including keeping the pet as comfortable as possible during recovery.
+Our veterinarians are experienced at performing many types of eye surgeries.
+Lid tumor, cherry eye, corneal, and cosmetic are the most common ophthalmic surgeries.
+We follow the same strict standards for eye surgery as with soft tissue surgeries, including keeping the pet as comfortable as possible during recovery.

 Dr. Karl’s years of experience treating knee and orthopedic issues enable her to determine the best treatment options for each pet.
 Not all fractures require surgery, and Dr. Karl will recommend the best options for each pet’s situation.